iLasik & Lasik in Chesapeake, VA

 - Corneal implant

-With computer guidance, the laser procedure is carried out with extreme precision to create the optimal depth, position, and diameter for the flap specific to each patient.
+With computer guidance, the LASIK eye surgery procedure is carried out with extreme precision to create the optimal depth, position, and diameter for the flap specific to each patient.
 The entire process of creating the corneal flap takes about 15 seconds for each eye.

-Discomfort is usually minimal following iLASIK.
+Discomfort is usually minimal following iLASIK and LASIK eye surgery in Chesapeake VA.
 You can expect to notice a significant improvement in vision the very next day.
 Most patients are able to resume normal daily activities, including driving and returning to work, at this time.
-You should, however, avoid using any eye makeup following the procedure and avoid swimming and rubbing your eyes for two weeks.
+You should, however, avoid using any eye makeup following the LASIK procedure and avoid swimming and rubbing your eyes for two weeks.

 Some patients experience increased sensitivity to bright light in the weeks following iLASIK.
 Patients sometimes also report seeing halos around lights at night.
 On occasion, patients may experience dry eyes and require eye drops to increase moisture.
 These symptoms typically decrease shortly after the surgery.

 Follow-up visits are required to make sure that the LASIK procedure went well and your vision remains crisp and clear.

 What if I Move During LASIK Eye Surgery?